 4. PowerPoint:

-You can download the PowerPoints I made and used by clicking on each digraph: th sh wh ch.
+You can download the PowerPoints I made and used by clicking on each digraph: th sh wh ch.5.
+Worksheets:

 I have downloaded, created and used various worksheets where the children must either circle/cut out/colour/sort the wh, sh, th or ch words.